 View-through conversion data

-A view-through conversion happens when a customer sees an image or rich media ad, then later completes a conversion on your site.
+A view-through conversion happens when a customer sees a Display Network ad, then later completes a conversion on your site.
 This is different from a click-through conversion, which happens when a customer had previously clicked on an ad (such as on the Google Search or the Google Display Network) and then completed a conversion on your site.

 The last impression will get credit for the view-through conversion.
 View-through conversions automatically exclude conversions from people who have also clicked your Search or other Display ads.

 Benefits of view-through conversions